robritz/mapbox-flyover/README.md

 # Flyover

-Next.js POC: enter two addresses and Mapbox draws the **great-circle flight path** between them (not a road route), then animates a plane along it on a 3D globe.
+Next.js POC: pick a bird, enter two addresses, and watch the bird fly the **great-circle path** between them (a straight line over the globe, not a road route) at that species' real average cruising speed.

 ## Run